awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Documentation/Workshop_AWS_Account.md

 * **IMPORTANT** Copy the provided credentials and save them.
 You wil need these to complete the workshop
   ![AWSAccountCredsAndConsole](../Images/AWSAccountCredsAndConsole.png)

+* Copy the _whole_ code block corresponding to the system you are using.

 ## Access the AWS console

 * Click "AWS Console".
 The AWS Console will open.